Hordunlarmy/Exercise_with_C/README.md

 - [x] Add more inputs to the program to expand the story.
 - [ ] Implement a branching story, where the answers to questions determine how the story is constructed.

+# Simple Math
+**Constraints**
+- [x] Values coming from users will be strings.
+Ensure that you convert these values to numbers before doing the math.
+- [x] Keep the inputs and outputs separate from the numerical conversions and other processing.
+- [x] Generate a single output statement with line breaks in the appropriate spots.

+**Challenges**
+- [ ] Revise the program to ensure that inputs are entered as numeric values.
+Don’t allow the user to proceed if the value entered is not numeric.
+- [x] Don’t allow the user to enter a negative number.
+- [x] Break the program into functions that do the computations.
+- [ ] Implement this program as a GUI program that automatically updates the values when any value changes.